• Skip to primary navigation

 What is Modak?

 Modak is a sweet made during the festival of Ganesh Chaturthi as an offering to Lord Ganesha.
-There are 2 types of modak - steamed (ukadiche modak) and fried (talniche modak).
+There are two types of modak – steamed (ukadiche modak) and fried (talniche modak).
 You can also make sweet modak with dry fruits or mawa.

 What is Ukadiche Modak?